-The Training Types section enables administrators to determine which search filters are available and which training types are searchable.
+The Training Types section of the Search Preferences - Training page enables administrators to determine which search filters are available and which training types are searchable.

 When the redesigned Course Catalog is enabled, this section applies to Global Search and Course Catalog Search.
 Otherwise, this section only applies to Global Search.

-Note: Postings do not operate as stand alone learning objects (LOs) such as online classes, curricula, videos, etc. and therefore do not exist in the Course Catalog.
+Note: Connect postings do not operate as stand alone LOs such as online classes, curricula, videos, etc. and therefore do not exist in the Course Catalog.
 Postings are, however, searchable via Global Search.

 Refine Search Options

-This section enables administrators to determine which search refinement options are available to users when the Training tab is selected on the Global Search page.
+The Refine Search Options section of the Search Preferences - Training page enables administrators to determine which search refinement options are available to users when the Training tab is selected on the Global Search page.
 When the redesigned Course Catalog is enabled, this section also applies to Global Search and Course Catalog Search.

-In the Search Engine section of the Manage Search Preferences page, you can determine whether Global Search is powered by Traditional Search or Learning Search.
+The Search Engine section of the Search Preferences - Training page enables administrators to determine whether Global Search is powered by Traditional Search or Learning Search.